DigiBP/Team-24DIGIBP3/README.md

 ](https://make.powerautomate.com/environments/Default-13e90b05-c0bc-4500-971d-862a31887574/solutions/c73e4be0-9c1b-ef11-840b-00224860decf/flows/926528cd-e972-470b-bbc3-d9c34ad0aa31/details?utm_source=solution_explorer)

 #### send order confirmation
-Thiss step is a Send Task in camunda which is not further implemented there.
+This step is a Send Task in camunda which is not further implemented there.
 It is actually being called by the previously shown cloud flow that calls this child flow with several Input Parameters that the child flow do need.
 This child flow is performing following steps:

 1. It gets the Invoice file content from SharePoint
 2. it composes a nice Email HTML body to send the order confiration
 3. it sends an email to the customer with the invoice attached (payment confirmation)
+4. sends success back to the process that has called the childflow

 [Link to Flow on Power Automate ](https://make.powerautomate.com/environments/Default-13e90b05-c0bc-4500-971d-862a31887574/solutions/c73e4be0-9c1b-ef11-840b-00224860decf/flows/62bbb594-147d-4dc8-adba-9e8152e92510/details?utm_source=solution_explorer)